JAMES C. YOON

 - MaxLinear v.
 Silicon Labs (S.D.
 California).
 James represented declaratory plaintiff MaxLinear as lead counsel in a 20-patent, competitor case against Silicon Labs.
 Silicon Labs asserted that MaxLinear hybrid TV tuners infringed numerous Silicon Labs patents.
 After successfully defeating Silicon Labs' motion for preliminary injunction and obtaining a positive claim construction ruling, the case settled on favorable terms for MaxLinear.

 - Panavision v.
 Omnivision (C.D.
 California).
 James represented defendant Omnivision as lead counsel in a competitor patent case.
 Panavision asserted numerous claims against Omnivision CMOS image sensors.
-The case ended when James obtained summary judgment of patent invalidity against Panavision's patent.
+The case ended when James obtained summary judgment of non-infringement and patent invalidity against Panavision's patent.

 - Advanced Display Technologies v.
 HTC (E.D.
 Texas).
 James represented defendant HTC as lead counsel against plaintiff Advanced Display Technologies in a patent case relating to the design of LCD panels.
 After claim construction, the court granted summary judgment of invalidity on the key asserted patent, which resulted in a favorable early settlement for the client.

 - Intel v.
 Broadcom (D. Delaware).
 James was one of the lead lawyers representing defendant Broadcom Corporation in a multi-patent, competitor case.
 Intel asserted that Broadcom MPEG decoder cable set-top boxes infringed one of its video patents.
 After a five-week trial, a jury found that the accused Broadcom products did not infringe the Intel video patent.
 The National Law Journal ranked the case as a "Top Defense Win" for patent cases.